Short Beach (Oregon)

-Short Beach is a 1,000-meter stretch of beach on the northern Oregon Coast in the United States; obviously it is not named for its length.
+Short Beach is a 1,000-meter stretch of beach on the northern Oregon Coast in the United States.
 Locals guess that both the beach and the creek that runs onto it—Short Creek, several miles in length—were named after an early resident of the area.
 Just south of Cape Meares State Park, and a bit north of Oceanside, the beach is hidden from the land except for a brief stretch of road which crosses the dam across Short Creek.

-The seasonal shingle beach is noted for the availability of agates, (the beach is sometimes erroneously called "Agate Beach") and jasper, sometimes called "coastal jade" or "beach jade".
-Agates and jasper become more available after heavy winter or spring storms, which often cause landslides or rockfalls, bringing fresh parent rock to the beach, where the upper slope is a rock berm.
-These rock collapses eventually become the smooth, rounded rock familiar on beaches by the pounding surf that brought them down.